exonum/exonum-doc/src/advanced/consensus/specification.md

 - Add a timeout (its length is specified by `round_timeout`) for the next round.
 - Process all messages from `queued` that have become relevant (their round and height coincide with the current ones).
-- If the node has a saved PoL, send a `Prevote` for `locked_propose` in a new round, and proceed to [Availability of +2/3 Prevotes](#availability-of-23-prevotes).
+- If the node has a saved PoL, send a `Prevote` for `locked_propose` in the new round, and proceed to [Availability of +2/3 Prevotes](#availability-of-23-prevotes).
 - Else, if the node is the leader, form and send `Propose` and `Prevote` messages (after the expiration of `propose_timeout`, if the node has just moved to a new